ldrobnik/react-animated-menu/README.md

 #### DesktopMainLinks.js

-- A list of the main, user-specific links.
+- A list of the most-important, user-specific links.

 - Again, they are **router links generated from an array of JavaScript objects**